wilddeer/Peppermint/README.md

 ##API

 Peppermint exposes a set of functions upon installation.
-These functions can be used to controll the slider externally:
+These functions can be used to control the slider externally:

 `slideTo(n)` – change active slide to `n`;

+`slideTo(n, speed)` – change active slide to `n` with transition speed in ms. Passing a speed of 0 disables the transition;

 `next()` – next slide;